chancehudson/zerocompress/README.md

 Calldata in Ethereum is priced at 4 gas per zero byte, and 16 gas per non-zero byte.
 As a result data can only be efficiently compressed if either:

 1. Zeroes are compressed to non-zeros with more than 75% efficiency
-2. Zeroes are preserved in the compression
+2. Zeroes are not replaced with non-zeroes during compression

 ### Single bit